-Pence in Asia to counter North Korean Olympics charm offensive
+In Asia, Pence pressures North Korea ahead of Olympics

 Senior administration officials told CNN the South Korean government is pushing for Pence to hold some sort of meeting with the North Koreans and is quietly acting as an intermediary in trying to make it happen.

-"There is no shift in policy," a senior administration official told reporters later.
+"There is no shift in policy," a senior administration official later told reporters.
 "He's not going to South Korea to negotiate.
 He is going to stand with our allies."

-But Pence used the exact same language used earlier in the day by Tillerson, who has been pushing for dialogue with the North Koreans and has been in close contact with Pence in the days leading up to his trip.

-"With respect to the Vice President's trip to the Olympics and whether there would be an opportunity for any kind of a meeting with North Korea, I think we'll just see," Tillerson told reporters.
-"We'll have to see what happens."

-On Wednesday Tillerson explained further, "It's well known there's a dialogue between North Korea and South Korea.
-North Korea is participating in the Olympics as well, so we don't know what might present itself. "
+In Colombia Wednesday, Secretary of State Rex Tillerson added, "It's well known there's a dialogue between North Korea and South Korea.
+North Korea is participating in the Olympics as well, so we don't know what might present itself."

 US wary of 'charm offensive'